rubyreferences/rubyref/_src/intermediate/parsed/doc/standard_library.md

 :   Provides Trigonometric and Transcendental functions for complex numbers CSV
-:   Provides an interface to read and write CSV files and data FileUtils
+:   Provides an interface to read and write CSV files and data E2MM
+:   Module for defining custom exceptions with specific messages FileUtils
-:   Several file utility methods for copying, moving, removing, etc RDoc
+:   Several file utility methods for copying, moving, removing, etc Forwardable
+:   Provides delegation of specified methods to a designated object IPAddr
+:   Provides methods to manipulate IPv4 and IPv6 IP addresses IRB
+:   Interactive Ruby command-line tool for REPL (Read Eval Print Loop) Logger
+:   Provides a simple logging utility for outputting messages Matrix
+:   Represents a mathematical matrix.
+Mutex_m
+:   Mixin to extend objects to be handled like a Mutex OpenStruct
+:   Class to build custom data structures, similar to a Hash Prime
+:   Prime numbers and factorization library
+RDoc
-:   Produces HTML and command-line documentation for Ruby Scanf
+:   Produces HTML and command-line documentation for Ruby REXML
+:   An XML toolkit for Ruby
+RSS
+:   Family of libraries that support various formats of XML "feeds" Scanf
-:   A Ruby implementation of the C function scanf(3) WEBrick
+:   A Ruby implementation of the C function scanf(3) Shell
+:   An idiomatic Ruby interface for common UNIX shell commands Synchronizer
+:   A module that provides a two-phase lock with a counter ThreadsWait
+:   Watches for termination of multiple threads
+Tracer
+:   Outputs a source level execution trace of a Ruby program WEBrick
 :   An HTTP server toolkit for Ruby